Disneyland Ticket Discounts

 There are no advance purchase savings if you buy directly from Disneyland online or by phone, except during special promotions.

-Some supermarkets such as Safeway and Ralphs (primarily in California and neighboring states) may carry promotional advance purchase tickets.
+Some supermarkets such as Safeway, Albertson’s and Ralph’s (primarily in California and neighboring states) may carry promotional advance purchase tickets.
+These are typically just the Southern California resident tickets, and you may need to show an ID with a Southern California zip code in order to purchase the tickets.

 Planning a “grand tour” of Southern California?
-Be sure to consider the Southern California CityPASS, which includes discounted admission to Disneyland, Universal Hollywood and SeaWorld San Diego.
-The San Diego Zoo or Safari Park or Legoland California can be added as an option on this pass.
+Be sure to consider the Southern California CityPASS, which includes discounted admission to Disneyland, Legoland California and SeaWorld San Diego.
+The San Diego Zoo or Safari Park can be added as an option on this pass.
 By purchasing this combined ticket, you save a substantial amount vs. buying each ticket separately.

 It may be more cost-effective to buy an Disneyland Annual Passport if you will be in the parks for more than a few days during the year.
 Be sure to include an Annual Pass in your calculations when deciding on the best pass to buy.

-When purchasing tickets for a family, group or couple that will visit Disneyland together, it is often worthwhile to buy ONE Premium Annual Passport for someone in the party.
-That’s because in addition to the admission, a Premium Annual Passport includes parking, many Disneyland Resort restaurant and shopping discounts and discounts at the Disneyland resort hotels.
-Just have the Premium Annual Passholder use the discounts and parking privileges for everyone’s benefit.
+When purchasing tickets for a family, group or couple that will visit Disneyland together, it is often worthwhile to buy ONE Signature or Signature Plus Passport for someone in the party.
+That’s because in addition to the admission, a Signature Passport includes parking, many Disneyland Resort restaurant and shopping discounts and discounts at the Disneyland resort hotels.
+Just have the Signature Passholder use the discounts and parking privileges for everyone’s benefit.
 (Most restaurant discounts are good for the entire party — a few have limits.)

 You can buy your pass in person at any Disneyland ticket booth.
 If you have never had an Annual Passport before, you’ll have to get a photo taken by a PhotoPass photographer, which will be associated with the pass.